saadabdulhakimqureshi/RGB-Mousepad-WEBGL/README.md

 # RGB-Mousepad
-I have created an RGB mousepad in WEB-GL.
-The mouse pad has the following modes, flat on, rainbow, cycle and breathe. with adjustable speeds.
-For description on how the mousepad is rendered refer to the explaination.html
-# Index.HTML
+I have simulated an RGB mousepad in WebGL.

+CS 440: Computer Graphics

+## Instructions

+The mouse pad has the following modes:

+1. Flat On
+2. Rainbow
+3. Cycle
+4. Disco

+The speed of the mouse pad can be adjusted through sliders.

+## Code
+The jam1.js contains javascript code for WebGL setup and mousepad rendering logic.

+## Run

-Run the index.html file to view the mousepad.
+Open jam1.html to view the mousepad.

-# Explaination.HTML
-This file contains a description of the code.
+## Screens

+Open snapshots directory to view screenshots.

+## Implementation

+API Renderer: WebGL(JavaScript)

+## Requirenments:

+Latest browser(HTML5)